Serbia

 Childlessness rate (TCR)

-In 2023, Serbia's lifetime childlessness rate (TCR) stands at 25.7%, showing a slight decrease of 1.3 percentage points from 2022.
-The average rate over the last five years (2019–2023) remains fairly steady at 28.5%.
-This current figure closely aligns with the long-term average of the 2000s, which was 25.8%.
+The lifetime childlessness rate in Serbia stood at 25.7% in 2023, marking a slight decrease of 1.3 percentage points from the previous year.
+Over the last five years, the rate has remained relatively steady, averaging 28.5% between 2019 and 2023.
+This current figure is also very close to the 2000s average of 25.8%.
 On a global scale, Serbia holds the lowest childlessness rate, ranking 38th out of 38 countries.

 | Year | TCR | Year | TCR |